NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

 ## Usage
-**_WARNING_: The library is currently under testing.**

 This sections showcase examples of use by reproducing the creation of the NGLY1 Deficiency Knowledge Graph v3.2.
-As reference, the graph size contains **9,365 nodes** linked by **237,027 edges**.
+As reference, the graph size contains **9,361 nodes** linked by **234,717 edges**.
 These numbers may vary as the retrieval of Monarch edges may differ due to new updated content into the Monarch database.

-To run the library to reproduce the generation of the NGLY1 Deficiency Knowledge Graph v3.2, the user can use either the jupyter notebook or the python script provided in this repository [graph_v3.2_v20190616.ipynb](https://github.com/NuriaQueralt/graph-hypothesis-generation-lib/blob/master/plan/graph_v3.2_v20190616.ipynb).
+To run the library to reproduce the generation of the NGLY1 Deficiency Knowledge Graph v3.2, the user can use either the jupyter notebook or the python script provided in this repository [graph_v3.2_v20190616.ipynb](https://github.com/NuriaQueralt/graph-hypothesis-generation-lib/blob/master/graph_v3.2_v20190616.ipynb).
 To run the jupyter notebook, the user should have installed the Jupyter framework and the ipython 3 kernel.

 #### 1. Build a review knowledge graph